Pilates Teacher Training and Career Guide

 You do not have to be a certified Pilates teacher to work in the field.
 However, more and more Pilates instructors and their employers have come to see certification as a testament to a teacher’s skills, competencies and professionalism.
 To be a certified Pilates teacher through the PMA, candidates must meet eligibility requirements, pass a certification exam and complete a specified number of continuing education courses every two years.

-According to the U.S. Bureau of Labor Statistics’ (BLS) 2016-17 Occupational Outlook Handbook, employment of fitness workers in general will increase at a rate of 8 percent through 2024, which is as fast as average.
+According to the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook, employment of fitness workers in general will increase at a rate of 10 percent through 2026, which is as fast as average.
 With more people emphasizing health and fitness in their daily lives, as well as more companies recognizing the benefits of health and fitness programs for their employees, now is the perfect time to start Pilates teacher training and work toward a career in this thriving industry.

 Pilates Teacher Salary